Sirgeb/Mealy-v2/Readme.md

  4. State persistance with redux persist.

 Web Url: https://mealy-v2.herokuapp.com

-<br>To run locally on your machine, clone or download the repo then
+<br><br> To run locally on your machine, clone or download the repo then

 > npm install

  on your terminal to install dependencies.